 Yes!
 Overripe bananas are yellow with brown spots.
-They are great for making banana bread because they are more moist, softer, sweeter, and have more banana flavor.
+They are great for making banana bread because they are moister, softer, sweeter, and have more banana flavor.

 However, if you are itching to make this recipe but your bananas don’t have those telltale brown spots yet, stick your yellow bananas into the microwave for roughly 20 seconds to make them easier to mash.

-I put them in a resealable plastic bag and put that in the fridge.
+I put our healthy protein muffins in a resealable plastic bag (or airtight container) and then put that in the fridge.
 These muffins will last up to 7 days in the fridge and make the perfect snack for busy afternoons!

 Yes!
-In fact, if you don’t plan to eat them within about 4-5 days, I highly recommend freezing them.
+In fact, if you don’t plan to eat them within about 2-3 days, I highly recommend freezing these healthy banana protein muffins.

 They freeze (and thaw) really well!
 Since I have 3 kids, I tend to package them in batches of 3, put them in a freezer bag, and thaw them out one batch at a time when I plan to use them.